 Open Source Simulation Expands with NVIDIA PhysX 5 Release

-NVIDIA Omniverse™ is an open platform for virtual collaboration and real-time physically accurate simulation.
+NVIDIA Omniverse™ is a scalable, multi-GPU real-time reference development platform for building and operating metaverse applications.
 Creators, designers, researchers, and engineers can accelerate their workflows with one-click interoperability between leading software tools in a true-to-reality shared virtual world.

 Physically Accurate Simulation

-Omniverse is a platform built from the ground up to be physically based and , integrated with core technologies including MDL for materials, PhysX 5, Flow, and Blast for physics, and RTX technology for real time ray and path tracing.
+Omniverse is a platform built from the ground up to be physically based and integrated with core technologies including MDL for materials, PhysX, Flow, and Blast for physics, and RTX technology for real time ray and path tracing.
 Omniverse features several core apps tailored to accelerate specific workflows.
-PhysX 5 is exclusively available to the public as part of Omniverse.

 Develop Tools on Omniverse